reinier/microdox-mk1/README.md

 - Keep qwerty my main layout for now
 - Minimal number of layers for usability
-- Mods on every layer except navigation
+- Mods on every layer
 - Easy sync between my Microdox and Moonlander